karlbennett/smt-parent-pom/src/site/markdown/documentation.md

 ### com.github.github:site-maven-plugin
 The Github site plugin automatically copies and commits the projects site into the gh-pages branch so that it will be hosted by Github.

+## Dependencies

+This parent pom provides te following dependencies.

+### junit:junit
+JUnit is provided in the `test` scope to facilitate writing unit tests.

+### org.hamcrest:hamcrest-all
+The entirety of the Hamcrest library is provided in the `test` scope to allow access to all the matcher's.